Showing posts with label Ernst Leitz. Show all posts

 The shutter in my IIIC body had been troublesome for over a decade, but Don Goldberg (known as DAG) in Wisconsin did a fantastic job overhauling it mid-2017.
 This is the main roller, on which Mr. Goldberg marked the areas that were badly worn.
 He replaced it with a new-old-stock main roller, the genuine Leica part.
 For how many other consumer products that are seven decades old can you still get factory replacement parts (possibly some fine watches or Rolls Royce motorcars?)?

 The Summitar lens requires filters with a unique 36mm tapered thread.
 These were known as Type L filters (see Appendix 1 below).
 When I used filters on my Nepal trip, I had Leitz Series VI filters and a Tiffen 606 retaining ring (see Appendix 2).
 It is a bit clumsy but manageable, and the series filters will fit other lenses with the appropriate adapter rings.
 A polarizer is the most clumsy, but Leica made a brilliant fold-out polarizer just for this task (model 13352).
-I finally bought genuine Summitar yellow, dark yellow, and green filters, which are faster to handle than the series filters and do not block as much of the view through the viewfinder.
+I finally bought genuine Summitar light yellow, medium yellow, dark yellow, and green filters, which are faster to handle than the series filters and do not block as much of the view through the viewfinder.

 As for a hood, the rectangle folding unit known as a SOOPD fits over type L filters and causes minimal blocking of the view through the viewfinders.